CTE

 Overview

-Planning, managing and providing education and training services, and related learning support services.
+Focuses on planning, managing, and providing education and training services, and related learning supports.

 The following courses within this pathway can be taken in any order: